philiparvidsson/Home-Lights-Automation/README.md

 [![Controlling lights manually](https://img.youtube.com/vi/anmDG1T86Gg/0.jpg)](https://youtu.be/anmDG1T86Gg)

 The video shows me controlling a couple of lamps at home via the Arduino telnet server that I implemented as a network interface for the system.
-The more interesting part of the project—automatic management of household electronics; the fact that all electronics in my apartment are turned of when I leave my home—is hard to illustrate with a video.
+The more interesting part of the project—automatic management of household electronics; the fact that all electronics in my apartment are turned off when I leave my home—is hard to illustrate with a video.

 #### Hardware: